rludgero/rlsmooth/README.md

 <h2>Demo:</h2>

-<p>In the future my idea is implement more animations effects options include jQuery UI</p>

-<p>The default css position is top, but you can change to bottom or apply when you need.</p>
+<p>The default css position is top, but you can change to bottom or apply when you need with css.</p>

 <p>http://rodrigoludgero.com/rlsmooth/rlsmooth.html</p>